sensy32/sensy32/thingsboard/thingsboard.md

 constexpr char TOKEN[] = "YOUR_DEVICE_ACCESS_TOKEN";

-// Thingsboard we want to establish a connection too constexpr char THINGSBOARD_SERVER[] = "thingsboard.cloud";
+// Thingsboard we want to establish a connection too
+// use the below: if you are using ThingsBoard Cloud (America) constexpr char THINGSBOARD_SERVER[] = "thingsboard.cloud";
+// use the below: if you are using ThingsBoard Cloud (Europe)
+// constexpr char THINGSBOARD_SERVER[] = "eu.thingsboard.cloud";

 // MQTT port used to communicate with the server, 1883 is the default unencrypted MQTT port. constexpr uint16_t THINGSBOARD_PORT = 1883U;